YesWeCandrew/MyMarketplace/items/report.md

 2. Feature 2. **Micro Interactions (easy)**
    * The user have the option of adding the selected item to cart.
    * ItemInfo

+3. Feature 3. **User Registration**
+   * This feature is partially working as the edit texts and button are working as intended.
+However, the data entered cannot be saved.
+   * New users can register to My Marketplace to start browsing through the marketplace.
+   * RegisterActivity

 **Feature Category:** Greater Data Usage, Handling and Sophistication